 Tribal Transit Program means a program authorized in 49 U.S.C.
 5311(j) as a set aside from the Formula Grants for Rural Areas Program.

 Tribe means any Indian or Alaska Native Tribe, band, nation, pueblo, village, or community that is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
 In any case in which a Tribe has authorized another Tribe or an Intertribal consortium to plan for or carry out programs, services, functions, or activities (or portions thereof) on its behalf under this section, the authorized Tribe or Intertribal consortium shall have the rights and responsibilities of the authorizing Tribe (except as otherwise provided in the authorizing resolution or in this title).
 In such event, the term ‘Tribe’ as used in this section shall include such other authorized Tribe or Intertribal consortium.

+Tribal Organization means the recognized governing body of any Indian Tribe; any legally established organization of Indians which is controlled, sanctioned, or chartered by such governing body or which is democratically elected by the adult members of the Indian community to be served by such organization and which includes the maximum participation of Indians in all phases of its activities: provided, that in any case where a contract or compact is entered into or grant made, to an organization to perform services benefiting more than one Indian tribe, the approval of each such Indian tribe shall be a prerequisite to the entering into or making of such contract, compact, or grant.

+Tribal Transportation Office of Self-Governance (TTOSG) means the office within the Department of Transportation that is responsible for implementing and developing tribal self-governance.

 § 663.8 Acronyms